-(Editor’s Note: This summer-long series on Lebanon County’s recreational parks first appeared on Lebanon Sports Buzz in 2014)
+(Editor’s Note: This summer-long series on Lebanon County’s recreational parks last appeared on Lebanon Sports Buzz in 2017.)

 BY JEFF FALK

 LEBANON – It’s really very simple.
 Just give them a smooth piece of macadam. a couple of on- and off-ramps and a shimmering stretch of black top.

 For some, there’s no better way to get kids off the street.